 In the most recent PHA Plan, the MHA reported as a "troubled PHA".
 To address this status, a corrective action plan has been implemented which will work to improve the scores for all the SEMAP indicators that resulted in the designation status.
-The MHA has entered into agreements with experienced agencies for the the management, oversight, and supportive services for its Housing Choice Voucher (HCV) program and for providing the services that are focused on assisting the MHA to reconcile the deficiencies and put in place procedures and practices in order to improve MHA's current designation.
+According to the 2024 MHA AAP, the MHA has entered into agreements with experienced agencies for the management, oversight, and supportive services for its Housing Choice Voucher (HCV) program and for providing the services that are focused on assisting the MHA to reconcile the deficiencies and put in place procedures and practices in order to improve MHA's current designation.
 The procedures put into place will ensure compliance going forward and return the MHA to a high-performing PHA.

 The City doesn't provide funds to directly address the MHA's troubled PHA designation, however the City has worked closely with the MHA recently on developments in the central downtown areas.
 Working together maximizes the funds being used in these areas.
-The City also funds Financial & Housing Classes for MHA Tenants.
-The project will consist of providing first-time homebuyer classes and tenant goals to become more self-sufficient and financially successful at the Meriden Housing Authority.